How To Tell When Someone was Last Active on Facebook

 - Open Facebook in a browser.

-- Select the small gray cog icon at the bottom of the chat slider on the right.
+- Select the small grey cog icon at the bottom of the chat slider on the right.

 - Select Turn Off Active Status.

-If you use all three of these apps, you will have to do this on all three.
+If you use all three of these apps, you will have to follow the steps for all three apps.

 Hide Facebook status with Adblock Plus